franciscozuccala/inhibitor-plugin/README.md

 ```

 ## Configure the tasks
-Add the following lines to module's build.gradle for each task to configure:
+Add the following lines to module's build.gradle for each task to configure,
+the password can be replaced by a Github token:

 ```gradle
 importDependencies {